These crispy Puerto Rican tostones are made by smashing and frying green plantains - this recipe couldn't be simpler to make or more delicious!

-As mentioned above, tostones are made with fried green plantains, a popular ingredient in many classic Puerto Rican recipes.
+Tostones are made with fried green plantains, a popular snack and ingredient in many classic Puerto Rican recipes.

 - green plantains